-Graham loves engineering, cars and is studying to become a mechanical engineer and perfect his welding skills so that he can offer professional welding services.
+Graham loves engineering and cars and is studying to become a mechanical engineer and perfect his welding skills so that he can offer professional welding services.

 Hudson has an eye and artistic talent for capturing people, places, and things.
 During her downtime, she can be found drawing in her journal, and she hopes to pursue a career in fashion design.
 During the summers she works behind the scenes in the NSB Art Department.
 Bill says, “Shattering typical artistic stereotypes, Hudson is our math whiz.”